seehuhn/password/README.rst

 This switches of echoing of input to the terminal, prints the given prompt to the screen, reads input from standard input until the end of line, and finally restores the original terminal settings.
-The byte slice returned does not include the terminating `\n`.
+The byte slice returned does not include the terminating end-of-line character.